 Today is the perfect time to make a quick stop in Skaftafell National Park to see what it is all about.
-The park is massive with tons of hikes and beautiful landscapes, but since you only have 5 days, it is best to hit the highlights.
+The park is massive with tons of hikes and beautiful landscapes, but since you only have 5 days Iceland, it is best to hit the highlights.
 We suggest a trip to the visitor center followed by a short 2-mile round trip hike to a nearby glacier.

-Stop 4: Hofn
+Stop 5: Hofn

-Highlights: Stokksnes, Hofn
+Highlights: Stokksnes, Glacier Lagoon, Hofn

 Stop 2: Stokksnes

-Simply plug the name Stokksnes into your GPS or drop a pin and within 30 minutes you will land on mars.
+Simply plug the name Stokksnes into your GPS or drop a pin and within 30 minutes you will land on Mars.
 Okay not really, but Stokksnes looks like it shouldn’t even be on this planet!
-The landscape consists of giant dunes, sea grass, a black sand beach, and mountains that plunge straight into the sea.
-Depending on the time of year, you can also see the northern lights!
+This stop will be a memorable one on your 5 day Iceland itinerary because the landscape is unlike anything you have ever seen.

 Highlights: Jökulsárlón Glacier Lagoon and Dryholaey

-Stop 2: Dryholaey
+Stop 2: Dyrhólaey

-Stop 3: Reykjavik
+Stop 4: Reykjavik